Solar ‘farm’ proposed for rural Sedgwick County

 “I’m told there will be a meeting with the energy people on Wednesday with landowner,” said William Podlena, who lives near the proposed project.
 “And I will be there.
 I want answers.”

-Some of those answers include what a solar farm would look like and what it would mean for the county and the State of Kansas.
+Some of those answers include what a solar farm would look like and what it would mean for the county and Kansas.

 “My neighbors and I have all been told the power is going to Oklahoma,” said Podlena.
-“There’s a ten-year tax abatement on this thing.
+“There’s a 10-year tax abatement on this thing.
 Where’s the value for Kansas?”

 Scott Wadle is director of the Wichita/Sedgwick County metro planning and zoning department.